streamnative/pulsar-hub/connectors/google-pubsub-source/v2.8.4.2/google-pubsub-source.md

 | `pubsubSchemaEncoding` | String | false | "" (empty string) | The encoding of the schema.
 You must set the schema encoding when creating a schema for Google Cloud Pub/Sub topics.
 Currently, only the JSON format is supported.|
 | `pubsubSchemaDefinition` | String | false | "" (empty string) |  The definition of the schema.
 It is used to create a schema to or parse messages from Google Cloud Pub/Sub topics. |

-{% callout title="Note" type="note" %}
+> **Note**
+>
-The provided Google Cloud credentials must have permissions to access Google Cloud resources.
+> The provided Google Cloud credentials must have permissions to access Google Cloud resources.
 To use the Google Cloud Pub/Sub source connector, ensure the Google Cloud credentials have the following permissions to Google Cloud Pub/Sub API:
+>

-- projects.subscriptions.get
+> - projects.subscriptions.get
-- projects.subscriptions.create
+> - projects.subscriptions.create
-- projects.subscriptions.pull
+> - projects.subscriptions.pull
-- projects.subscriptions.acknowledge
+> - projects.subscriptions.acknowledge
+>

-For more information about Google Cloud Pub/Sub API permissions, see [Google Cloud Pub/Sub API permissions: Access control](https://cloud.google.com/pubsub/docs/access-control).
+> For more information about Google Cloud Pub/Sub API permissions, see [Google Cloud Pub/Sub API permissions: Access control](https://cloud.google.com/pubsub/docs/access-control).
-{% /callout %}

 ## Work with Function Worker